joeyballentine/Video-Inference/README.md

 - Automatic 'HD' RIFE model detection
 - Automatic beginning and end frame padding so all frames get included in output
 - Direct video input and output through ffmpeg
+- FP16 support for faster inference on RTX cards

 ## Using this repo